stephanme/nibe-mqtt-gateway/README.md

 nibe-mqtt-gateway is an MQTT integration for Nibe heatpumps.

 It is used to integrate a Nibe VVM310/S2125 into Home Assistant and additional monitoring systems via Mosquitto as MQTT broker.
+Additionally, nibe-mqtt-gateway publishes heapump monitoring data as Prometheus metrics, provides 4 relays that can be used to control the Nibe AUX inputs and it can count the electrical energy consumption via an S0 interface.

 ## Features